yasuhito/text2048/README.md

 $ 2048
 ```

-- Use your arrow keys to move the tiles.
+- Use your arrow keys or vi keys ('h'/'j'/'k'/'l') to move the tiles.
-- +/- for increase or decrease the size of the tiles displayed.
+- '+'/'-' to increase or decrease the size of the tiles displayed.
+- 'q' to quit.

 Links
 -----